 For many years, there was very little information available to accurately understand the process an egg and sperm go through as they develop into an embryo.
-Thanks to advances within the scientific community, we are now able to understand and track the health and quality of embryonic development more than ever before!
+During that time, processes like embryo grading were not even on the radar yet.
+Thanks to advances within the scientific community, we are now able to understand and track the health and quality of embryonic development more than ever before.
 Embryo grading is a process that analyzes the quality of post-fertilization oocytes as they develop into embryos.

 However, even with the technology at our disposal, embryo grading is a subjective science and is not 100% guaranteed to result in a successful pregnancy.
 In addition, although a universal system has been created, many doctors and specialists do not adhere to the same grading scale.
 In the following section, we will walk you through the process of grading from fertilization to transfer and explain the criteria with which each embryo is assessed!